backstage/backstage/.changeset/chatty-cars-kick.md

 '@backstage/plugin-catalog-node': patch
 ---

-Adds experimental catalogServiceRef for optaining a `catalogClient` in the new backend system
+Adds experimental catalogServiceRef for obtaining a `catalogClient` in the new backend system